eda-ricercatore/SienaLaTeX/README.md

 Use the *Makefile* to typeset the *LaTeX* document.

+>	## ⚠️ WARNING: Makefile problems with different
+>	Don't miss the Call-for-Papers deadlines again.
+>	Ditto for milestone deadlines for research contests.

 To do that, try the following on the command line of a *UNIX*-like operating system: make latex

 If the *LaTeX* typesetting system is not installed on your computer, you can download it for free from either of the following: